 Madam Justice is a scary individual to have sitting on a judge’s bench

-Hal Hannon: Without facts on their side, the biased often resort to character assassination through innuendo
+I say.
+Without facts on their side, the biased often resort to character assassination through innuendo

 Justice Susan Griffin blows more hot air with another absurd statement

-Now let us examine the following comment by Madam Justice, wherein she bloviated by framing her statement to make no definitive point as she continued to call me a liar, “Mr. Hannon’s evidence during trial seemed at times exaggerated…”
+Now let us examine the following comment by Madam Justice, wherein she bloviated by framing her statement to make no definitive point as she continued to call me a liar.
+“Mr. Hannon’s evidence during trial seemed at times exaggerated…”

 Let’s parse that statement.
 Something can only be judged an exaggeration when compared to something else.
-For example, for testimony in court to be deemed “exaggerated”, it must be compared to somebody else’s testimony about the detail(s) being testified to, or compared to actual physical evidence, or compared to what the individual classifying it as “exaggerated” knows to be the truth.
+For example, for testimony in court to be deemed “exaggerated”, it must be compared to at least one of three things.

 I was the only person present when Prince made his comments to me

 In the case of my testimony, I was the only person present when Wyatt Prince told me what he told me.
 Therefore, I was the only person to testify about my conversations with him.
-Accordingly, since there was no other testimony with which to compare my testimony about those conversations, Madam Justice could not have judged my testimony about those conversations to be “exaggerated” based on any testimony by others.
+Accordingly, there was no other testimony with which to compare my testimony about those conversations.
+Therefore, Madam Justice could not have judged my testimony about those conversations to be “exaggerated” based on any testimony by others.

 Consequently, it then becomes necessary to compare my testimony regarding Prince’s conversations with me as my testimony related to the physical evidence at the actual crime scene.
 As you saw, above, my testimony in that regard matched perfectly in every detail.